How to Start Building Credit as a New Immigrant in New York

 Many new immigrants don’t have credit to borrow money from a bank, or from a credit card.

-Here are four tips that Chinese immigrants can follow to build credit over time.
+Here are three tips that Chinese immigrants can follow to build credit over time.

 If you want to establish credit, the most important thing you need is a Social Security Number.
 Without it, you can’t get credit.

 A job is also another factor in determining who will get credit.
 The more income you build over time and the more time you spend employed, the better your credit score.
 A higher credit score is always better when it comes to building trust with banks that lend money.

 The best way to build credit is to begin with only one credit card.
 Make sure you are never late with your monthly payments.
 If you choose to pay off your entire loan balance every month, creditors will see you as a safer risk and raise your credit rating.